ulfsri/neris-framework/value_sets/README.md

 ## value sets

-This metadata is a descriptive representation of the data elements that will be served by NERIS back to departments via the NERIS API.
-Accordingly, it does not represent 1-1 the data elements sent by a department and its vendors.
+This metadata is a descriptive representation of the data elements in NERIS value sets.
+Value sets serve as the pre-populated list exists from which users choose the most appropriate response.

 - `active`
     - Boolean